Retroplaya135/quantumine_mining_script/README.md

 * Machine Learning Integration: In harvest_data, you might include a classifier or named entity recognition system to dynamically identify product titles, prices, or relevant text blocks.
 The current snippet is purely a placeholder showing how an expanded method might be plugged in.
 * Proxy Validation: The _is_valid_proxy method is intentionally simplistic.
 For production systems, you may want to integrate more rigorous tests (location-based checks, speed tests, or usage-based blacklisting).
 * Scraping Logic: If you need advanced selectors (e.g., scraping tables, forms, or JSON embedded in the DOM), adapt _scrape_static, _scrape_dynamic, or the harvest_data method.
 You could also intercept network requests in Playwright to capture XHR data.

+## Example Deployment Scenario

+Below is one possible approach to deploying Quantumine Scraper on a remote server or container environment:

+* Prepare a Server
+A typical Linux-based system (e.g., Ubuntu 20.04) with Python 3.8+ installed.
+* Ensure enough RAM if you plan to run many concurrent Playwright sessions.
+Clone and Configure